- Gamification in Business Environment: What is It and How Can It be Applied?

 Better service experience

 Today a modern bank that is oriented toward tech-savvy clients will definitely overcome competitors.
 Let’s take a look at a Ukrainian digital (only) bank Monobank that employs various innovative techniques to deliver services to its customers.
-They have an intuitive, highly visualized mobile app with hidden mini-games and some activities that can be awarded financially.
+What’s more, they have an intuitive, highly visualized mobile app with hidden mini-games and some activities that can be awarded financially.

 British multinational banking and financial services company Standard Chartered offered its clients to win surprise cashback for transactions made with their credit cards.
 Twist & Win is a game integrated into the bank’s mobile app.
 It encourages users to use their credit cards and after every transaction, there is a possibility to win a cashback.